fsprojects/zarchive-sublime-fsharp-package/README.md

 ## FSharp

-This package provides support
-for F# development in Sublime Text 3.
+Support for F# development in Sublime Text 3.
+The FSharp package

-FSharp is only compatible
+is only compatible
 with **Sublime Text 3**.

----

-**FSharp is currently a preview and not ready for use**.
-If you want to contribute to its development, you can read on to learn how to set up a development environment.

----

 ### Building

 #### Linux/Mac

 ```shell
 ./build.sh
 ```

 #### Windows